 But when it comes to focusing on customers who are buying products online, it can be all too easy to lose them (and crucial sales) if they don’t complete the sales process and make a payment.

-Research from Baymard found that 23% of cart abandonment stems from a long or complex payment process, with a further 34% abandoning carts due to being forced to create an account.
+Research from Baymard found that 18% of cart abandonment stems from a long or complex checkout process, with 25% abandoning carts due to being forced to create an account.

 Cart abandonment can be a problem for online retailers – if you fail to have a smooth payment experience, you could not only lose a sale but a customer too.